 - Nausea or Vomiting

 Isolation: As recommended by the CDC and local health officials, all positive cases should fully isolate for a minimum of five days after the date of symptom onset (or date of positive test if asymptomatic) and up to 10 days if symptoms persist.
-Wear a well-fitting surgical or N95 mask for a full 10 days after the date of illness onset.
-Students are encouraged to return home to isolate, but campus accommodations are available for those who cannot return home.
+Wear a high quality mask for a full 10 days after the date of illness onset.
+Students are encouraged to return home to isolate, but limited campus accommodations are available for those who cannot return home.

 COVID Exposure: Students who have been exposed to COVID-19 should report their exposure to the Student Health Center.
 Official quarantine is no longer required.
-You must wear a well-fitting surgical or N95 mask for 10 days after the date of exposure.
-Once five full days have passed, you should take a COVID test on day six and report those results to the Student Health Center at firstname.lastname@example.org.
+You should wear a high quality mask for 10 days after the date of exposure.
+Once five full days have passed, you should take a COVID test on day six and report those results to the Student Health Center.
 If symptoms develop during the 10-day post exposure period or you test positive, please self-isolate and contact the Student Health Center.

-Face coverings: All campus community members are welcome to wear a face covering at any time and high-quality masks are widely available.
-Face coverings are required when receiving services in the Student Health Center.
+Face coverings: All campus community members are welcome to wear a face covering at any time and high quality masks are widely available.
+Face coverings are optional when receiving services in the Student Health Center with the following exceptions:

 Know Your Risk: If you are at a higher risk for severe complications from COVID-19, please take additional precautions to reduce your likelihood of infection, such as regular use of face-coverings and avoiding large gatherings when the community rate of transmission is elevated.

-This information is subject to change based on local conditions and updated guidance from health authorities.
+This information is subject to change based upon local conditions and updated guidance from health authorities.